-104.80 Admonishment: Whether or not a hearing is conducted, campuses may provide written notice to a student that their alleged behavior may have violated University policy or campus regulations and that, if repeated, such behavior will be subject to the disciplinary process.
+104.80 Reminder of Campus Community Agreement: Whether or not a hearing (information gathering process and incident review meeting) is conducted, campuses may provide written notice to a student that their alleged behavior may have violated University policy or campus regulations and that, if repeated, such behavior will be subject to the disciplinary process.
 Evidence of the prior alleged behavior as detailed in the written notice may be introduced in a subsequent disciplinary action in order to enhance the penalty.

 104.81 Campuses may set forth in campus implementing regulations, policies for placing holds on requests for transcripts, diplomas, or other student records.
-Such holds may be placed when a student fails to respond to a campuses' written notice of charges or to prevent a student from transferring or having their degree conferred until all allegations against a student or any assigned sanctions and student disciplinary conditions have been fully resolved.
+Such holds may be placed when a student fails to respond to a campuses' written notice of charges (alleged policy violations) or to prevent a student from transferring or having their degree conferred until all allegations against a student or any assigned sanctions (student conduct outcomes) and student disciplinary conditions have been fully resolved.
 Such campus implementing regulations will include processes for notifying the student of the hold, the conditions in which a hold will be removed, and the process for allowing the student to request the removal of the hold.